 The easiest answer is to update your antivirus gateway filter to detect browser-based crypto mining.
 Set it to look for unauthorized communications and match those instances with abnormal network behaviors and subtle deviations on your computers.
 If one or more of your computers have been infected with cryptojacking malware, this process should lead you directly to the issue.

 Another effective layer of security that you can add is NoCoin, an extension that blocks Coinhive, the software needed to mine cryptocurrency.

-Defending your bank or credit union against the emerging threat of cryptojacking is something your security team should consult with an advisor in the area about.
-If you’d like the experts at Rivial to take a look for you, feel free to send us an email at email@example.com.
+Defending your bank or credit union against the emerging threat of cryptojacking is something your IT security team should consult with an advisor in the area about.
+If you’d like the experts at Rivial to take a look for you, feel free to send us an email at firstname.lastname@example.org.